cockroachdb/docs/src/current/v24.1/known-limitations.md

 #### `CAST` expressions containing a subquery with an `ENUM` target are not supported

-Casting subqueries to ENUMs in views and UDFs is not supported.
-[Tracking GitHub issue](https://github.com/cockroachdb/cockroach/issues/108184)
+Casting subqueries to ENUMs in views and UDFs is not supported. [#108184](https://github.com/cockroachdb/cockroach/issues/108184)

 #### Statements containing multiple modification subqueries of the same table are disallowed